nginxinc/nginx-one-workshops/labs/lab7/readme.md

 <br/>

 Prometheus is a software package that can watch and collect statistics from many different NGINX instances.
-The Prometheus server will collect the statistics from the scraper page that you enabled in the previous section.
+The Prometheus server will collect the NGINX Plus statistics from the scraper page that you enabled in the previous section.

 <br/>

 1. Using Chrome, navigate to <http://localhost:9090>.
 You should see a Prometheus webpage like this one.
-Search for `nginxplus_` in the query box to see a list of all the Nginx Plus statistics that Prometheus is collecting for you.
+Enter in `nginxplus_` in the query box to see a list of all the Nginx Plus statistics that Prometheus is collecting for you.
 Select `nginxplus_http_requests_total` from the list, click on Graph, and then click the "Execute" Button.
 Change the Time window if needed.
 This will provide a graph similar to this one:

     ![Prom Graph](media/lab7_prometheus-graph.png)

     Take a few minutes to explore other metrics available from NGINX Plus.
-What are the Upstream Response Times of your 3 backend web servers???
+What are the HTTP Upstream Response Times of your 3 backend web servers???

 <br/>